Municue

 The committee may vote to make recommendations to City Council regarding any of the following items on this agenda.

-#FThe city is asked to authorize a Resolution of Support and a $500 line of credit for nine affordable housing developments applying to the Texas Department of Housing and Community Affairs for 2026 9% Low Income Housing Tax Credits (LIHTC).
+#FA briefing on upcoming City Council items to authorize a Resolution of Support and a $500 line of credit for nine affordable housing developments applying for 2026 9% Low Income Housing Tax Credits from TDHCA.

-#GThe Dallas Public Facility Corporation (DPFC) is authorized to acquire, develop, and own Trinity Basin, a mixed-income multifamily development at 301 and 808 N Ewing Ave, and enter into a 75-year lease agreement with Savoy Equity Partners, LLC.
+#GBriefing on a proposal to authorize the Dallas Public Facility Corporation to acquire, develop, and own Trinity Basin, a mixed-income multifamily development at 301 and 808 N Ewing Ave, and enter into a 75-year lease agreement with Savoy Equity Partners, LLC.

-#HThe Dallas Public Facility Corporation (DPFC) is authorized to acquire, develop, and own Mockingbird Corner, a mixed-income multifamily development at 1241 W Mockingbird Ln, and enter into a 75-year lease agreement with GHN Holdings, LLC.
+#HBriefing on a proposal to authorize the Dallas Public Facility Corporation to acquire, develop, and own Mockingbird Corner, a mixed-income multifamily development at 1241 W Mockingbird Ln, and enter into a 75-year lease agreement with GHN Holdings, LLC.

 Municue is in beta